-Our films have played on Netflix, CBC, Sundance Channel and dozens of other outlets and renowned film festivals.
-Now you can stream them for free wherever you are.
+From Netflix, CBC, Sundance Channel to hundreds of film festivals, schools, corporate board rooms, church basements and town halls, our audiences are as diverse as the planet.
+Now you can stream some of our popular titles for free wherever you are.
 All you have to do is JOIN our community to enjoy access to our award winning films.

-For over 20 years, Andrew Nisker, founder of Take Action Films has toured the globe to promote sustainable living.
-Are you ready to join and TAKE ACTION!
+For over 20 years, Andrew Nisker, the founder of Take Action Films has toured the globe to promote sustainable living.
+Are you ready to join him and TAKE ACTION!
 Find out more NOW.

 Coral Ghosts is a 90-minute feature documentary that combines sixty years of underwater photography with the timely quest of Dr. Tom Goreau, a marine biologist who inherited the family legacy of protecting the world’s coral reefs at a time when they have never faced greater threats.
 Told through intimate verite, never seen before archival film and photographs and stunning underwater photography, this character driven film brings viewers from a dusty attic in Cambridge to the shores of Jamaica, Bikini Atoll, and Bali on a Scientists journey to protect the coral that his father died documenting.